truwater/cordova-plugin-play-games-services/README.md

 cordova-plugin-play-games-services
 ==================================

-Cordova Plugin For Google Play Games Services (Fork of [ptgamr/cordova-google-play-game](https://github.com/ptgamr/cordova-google-play-game))
+Cordova Plugin For Google Play Games Services (Fork of [artberri/cordova-google-play-game](https://github.com/artberri/cordova-plugin-play-games-services))

-Modified to include the new Google Play Services with com.google.android.gms:play-services and avoid some compiling errors.
-(Available also through npm, new Plugin Registry Format)
+Modified to include the new Google Play Services (GoogleApiAvailability) and new methods for Leaderboards and Achievements.

 ### Before you start